fsommers/bureaucrat/README.md

 <div align="left"><sup><i>Watanabe, the hero of Akira Kurosawa's Ikiru, as edited by Qwen2.5-Max.</i></sup></div>

 # Bureaucrat:
-## A Multilingual Synthetic Business Documents Generator
+## A Multilingual Synthetic Business Document Generator

 When working with document AI applications, it is useful to be able to generate synthetic business documents.